rbind/asimumba.web/content/_index.md

 I am lost in the Data Science web... hoping to find my way out of the maze soon.
 I find data and the process of data analysis to glean insight from the raw data, overly exciting and fascinating alike.

-In addition, I'm fascinated by stock markets and everything with a business and finance buzz.
+In another world, I'm fascinated by stock markets and everything with a business and finance buzz.

 I can be found on [**Github**](https://github.com/asimumba/) poking around interesting projects... and occasionally I rant on [**twitter**](https://twitter.com/zedsamurai/).

 `For this website`

->This will be a place where I share my daily musings in the world of R, Stock markets, and mostly, everything remotely interesting.
+>This will be a place where I share my daily musings in the world of R, analytics and mostly, everything remotely interesting.
 I have a knack for learning interesting data analytics technologies.

 `Let's have fun!` :smile: